From semester- and summer-long programs to one-of-a-kind faculty-led field studies, you’ll explore the world and test your ability to make it better.

 study abroad programs available each year

-Fulbright Scholars since 2006, making Rollins a top producer of Fulbright students
+Fulbright students since 2006, making Rollins a top producer of these global ambassadors

 A World of Opportunity